The Unbounded Denominators Conjecture: The arithmetic holonomicity theorem

 The novel point of the bound~\eqref{abstracted bound} is the integrated term in the numerator instead of a supremum term.
-This is critical for our proof of the unbounded denominators conjecture to have the numerator in~\eqref{abstracted bound}, which measures the growth of $\varphi$, expressed as a Nevanlinna mean proximity function (or a characteristic function).
+It is critical for our proof of the unbounded denominators conjecture to have the numerator in~\eqref{abstracted bound}, which measures the growth of $\varphi$, expressed as a Nevanlinna characteristic function (or, equivalently in the holomorphic case that we consider, a mean proximity function).

 This abstract dimension bound~\eqref{abstracted bound} will be used more concretely as a holonomy rank bound.
 To state the relevant corollary, let us introduce an algebra of holonomic power series with integral coefficients and restricted singularities.